• Skip to main content

 Fix: Force Quit Not Working on Mac

-However, many users have reported the problem of being unable to Quit Apps on Mac by right-clicking and also being unable to Force Quit Apps using Command-Option-Escape Shortcut.
+However, users have reported the problem of not being able to Quit Apps on Mac by right-clicking and also the problem of Force Quit not working on Mac.

 While this problem can practically happen with any App on Mac, it is more commonly reported by users being unable to Force Quit Safari, Word, Excel and the Mail App.